Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting Can't Finish the Recalibration of SwitchBot Lock Due to Error
+### Troubleshooting Can't Finish the Recalibration of SwitchBot Lock Pro Due to Error

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.